Understanding the Fair Chance Act and Fair Hiring Laws

 - If an employer considers a criminal background check grounds for refusing to hire an applicant, the employer must tell the candidate, in writing, what, specifically, they see as the deal-breaker in the applicant’s history.
 The candidate must then be given an opportunity to correct any inaccuracies in the findings, and to address the employer’s concerns directly in a written response.
 The opportunity to address past missteps is one of the “fair chance” steps that gives these measures their names.

 - Many states, towns, and counties with ban the box laws require employers to use specific forms or language when notifying candidates about the findings of their criminal background checks, and explain the process of responding to those findings.

 Employers who fail to comply with fair chance hiring laws are subject to civil penalties ranging from hundreds to thousands of dollars per incident.
 Non-compliance can also open employers up to unfair-hiring lawsuits.
-For a complete list of jurisdictions with detailed ban-the-box guidelines, visit goodhire.com/ban-the-box-laws.
+For a complete list of jurisdictions with detailed ban-the-box guidelines, visit goodhire.com/ban-the-box-guide.